Budget

 • Budget Caps for the operator-facing setup, recovery, and troubleshooting flow

-• Cost Tracking for the per-service spend rollup that feeds the Budget primitive's current-month-spend-usd
+• Cost Tracking for the per-service spend breakdown that a Budget's month-to-date total is based on

 • convox budget for the full CLI command surface